 GambleAware requires a minimum of £10 million annually to deliver its current responsibilities, and looks to all those that profit from commercial gambling to support the charity.
-In the 12 months to 31 March 2017, GambleAware spent £7.9 million: 19% was spent on research and 81% on education and treatment and 4% was spent on the cost of generating funds.
+In the 12 months to 31 March 2017, GambleAware spent £8.3 million: 18% was spent on research, 78% was spent on education and treatment and 4% was spent on the cost of generating funds.